Eomys/pyleecan-doc/tutorials.md

 the tutorial" instructions.
 [The registration form is available here](https://us02web.zoom.us/meeting/register/tZYsc-mppz8pE9UYGaTYWe6m8117qgi44EKi).

 The webinars will be recorded and the video will be available on this page.

+The presentation and the notebook that will be used in the next webinar (How to use pyleecan (advanced)?) can be dowloaded from [dropbox](https://www.dropbox.com/sh/f3mmf4evdeg1jmb/AACFSBx-hKYlQFWY8ytwX9JUa?dl=0) or directly [here](https://www.pyleecan.org/notebook/Webinar_Pyleecan_Advanced.zip).